-The Knowledge Transfer Partnership (KTP) was funded by the Biotechnology and Biological Sciences Research Council (75%) and the Technology Strategy Board (25%).
+The Knowledge Transfer Partnership (KTP) was funded by the Biotechnology and Biological Sciences Research Council (75%) and the Innovate UK (25%).

 Commenting on the results, BBSRC's Chief Executive Jackie Hunter said: "It is great to see industry and academia coming together to find new ways of improving animal welfare and food production.
 This is a clear demonstration of the KTP delivering a real impact and benefit for industry and consumers."